yujie0505/crowdNER/README.md

 # each article was preprocessed, and the results as well as the information of annototors were put into 'res/world/'
 ```

-5. Build benchmark (sentences annotated by at least 3 amateur annotators)
+5. Build the benchmark (sentences annotated by at least 3 amateur annotators)

 ```bash
 $ cd bin/